cosmostellar/discord-gpt/README.md

 # discord-gpt
-Discord bot that allows users to talk to gpt chatbots.
-The bot not only allows each user to personalize their own bot names and profile images using Discord webhooks, but also provides a range of useful features to enhance user experience.
+Discord bot you can use to talk to GPT chatbots.
+It comes with useful features that help you customize your experience.

 ## Commands
 ### gpt-channels
-You can set channels where the bot always answers you.
+Decide channels where the bot always answers you.
-Otherwise, you need to mention/ping the bot.
+(Otherwise, you need to ping the bot.)

 | command              | argument |
 | -------------------- | -------- |